raketeFlo/karma-client/README.md

 "Do good and good will come to you!"

 Society is more and more moving towards an individualistic culture.
-Karma helps you to get ideas of how you can change this trend while gaining experience points for completed good actions.
+Karma helps you to get ideas of how you can change this trend.
+You will help Darthvader to improve his Karma level while completing good actions in real life.

 ### Screenshot